• Skip to main content

 Average House Price: £272,000

 Beverley isn’t part of Hull itself.
 It is a separate market town 8 miles north of Hull and in the East Riding of Yorkshire council area.
 Beverley is a popular and upmarket residential area for Hull commuters.
-The Times newspaper says that Beverley is one of its Best Places To Live In The UK.
+The Times newspaper says Beverley is one of the Best Places To Live In The UK.

-Back to contents
+Back to Contents

-Filed Under: Locations, Yorkshire
+Filed Under: Yorkshire

 • Cookies